-- 4. Under Select the country which best reflects your location, select the country where the majority of activity is being logged. - 5.
-Check the Save a copy of the data transmitted to Websense option to save a copy of the data that is being sent to Websense, Inc.
+- 4. Under Select the country/region which best reflects your location, select the country where the majority of activity is being logged. - 5.
+Check the Save a copy of the data being sent to Websense option to save a copy of the data that transmitted to Websense, Inc.